open-policy-agent/gatekeeper/README.md

 ```
 > NOTE: Audit requires replication of Kubernetes resources into OPA before they can be evaluated against the enforced policies.
 Refer to the [Replicating data](#replicating-data) section for more information.

-To configure Audit frequency, update the `auditInterval` flag, which defaults to every `60` seconds.
-To configure limits for how many audit violations to show per constraint, update the `constraintViolationsLimit` flag, which defaults to `20`.
+To configure Audit frequency, update the `--auditInterval` flag, which defaults to every `60` seconds.
+To configure limits for how many audit violations to show per constraint, update the `--constraintViolationsLimit` flag, which defaults to `20`.

 ### Dry Run